rucio/documentation/docs/installing_server.md

 so you will have to mount them as volumes.
 Furthermore you will also have to expose port 443.

+### RUCIO_SSL_PROTOCOL

+By default, the server will only accept TLSv1.2 connections.
+Defining this environment variable will allow specification of a custom Apache SSLProtocol.

 ### RUCIO_CA_PATH

 If you are using SSL and want use `SSLCACertificatePath` and